KeyanSong/431-2018/calendar.md

 ## Teaching Assistant Office Hours

 Office Hours are held by the teaching asistants in WG-56 (Computing Lab) or WG-67 (Student Lounge) on the ground floor of the Wood building, so be sure to look in both places if you need help.

-TA office hours start on Tuesday, September 4.
-The schedule will be:
+The schedule is:

 Day | Time
 -------------: | --------------------